Host Hugo with Caddy: Complete Setup Guide

-When developers host Hugo with Caddy, they want a smooth, fast and secure way to deploy their static websites.
-Hugo, the popular static site generator is fast and easy to use, Caddy the modern web server has powerful features like automatic SSL and HTTPS.
-In this guide we will walk you through how to combine these two to create a solid hosting setup for your Hugo website.
+When developers host Hugo with Caddy, they want a smooth, fast, and secure way to deploy their static websites.
+Hugo, the popular static site generator, is quick and easy to use.
+The modern web server Caddy has powerful features like automatic SSL and HTTPS.
+This guide will combine these two to create a solid hosting setup for your Hugo website.

 Introduction to Hugo and Caddy